 I visited Bratislava in November 2017 for the first time in my life and I could definitely say that the capital of Slovakia is much more than just “Partyslava” as the Germans and Austrian use to call it!
 Bratislava is the only capital in the world bordering two countries: Austria and Hungary.
 The Slovak capital is one of those cities where everything is within walking distance.
 And I loved it!
-The city used to be the conjunction of four and even more differing populations: Germans, Austrians, Hungarians and Slovaks.
+The city used to be the conjunction of four and even more different populations: Germans, Austrians, Hungarians and Slovaks.
 Nowadays you can still feel the various cultural heritage of Bratislava – music, literature, architecture, etc.

 Tsvete from LilaGreen

 Moscow is one of these cities that everyone should see in their lifetime.
 It is a one-of-its-kind city that will surprise you and teach a lot about human history and nature.
-It will enchant you with a lot and grandiose buildings.
+It will enchant you grandiose buildings.
 And at the same time will stunt you with the ugliness of the Communist-era constructions.
 You will have the opportunity to taste some of the most unique Russian traditional meals and will teach you how to survive real cold.

 Moscow has also some of the best art museums you will enjoy visiting.
 Forget about Pushkin Museum!
-If you want to see the amazing Russian art, go to Tretyakov Gallery.
+If you want to see the amazing Russian art, go to the Tretyakov Gallery.
 Best time to visit Moscow?
 Christmas in Russia is magical and New Year’s Eve fireworks at the Red Square worth waiting in the minus temperatures!

 ADD THIS TO PINTEREST